konacurrents/SemanticMarkerAPI/README.md

 These consist of single character commands (so bluetooth clients with length restrictions can send commands), and JSON formatted messages which is a subset of [JSON messages](#mqtt-messaging-using-bnf-grammar) sent over MQTT.

+> [!CAUTION]
+> The ESP devices have a small buffer for accepting JSON messages (about 500 characters) so sending these
+> JSON messages will be cut off (thus not valid JSON format) if the buffer is too big.

 <details>

  <summary><code>BLE Bluetooth ESP-32 Device Interfaces</code> </summary>